Advice

 Lowe Alpine Edge Daypack (18 Litre)

+The Lowe Alpine Edge Daypack serves as a reliable companion for day adventures and urban exploration, offering just enough capacity for essentials without the bulk of larger packs.
+This compact top-loader embodies the “less is more” philosophy, and is a comfortable, versatile, all-round, solid day pack at a great price.
 The main compartment features an elasticated pocket, perfect for storing your daily accessories, or it can be used to hold a hydration bladder.
 The front compartment of the daysack includes a handy mesh pocket with zip closure, which is ideal for storing smaller items to help make them easier to find when you need them.
+On the outside of the Edge, you’ll find two mesh bottle pockets and a daisy chain attachment, which allows you to attach accessories and bits of gear to the outside of the bag.

 Andes Hydration Pack (8 Litre Pack + 2 Litre Water Bladder)

-Check Price
+Price Range

 To Summarise